AutodeskGames/stingray-docs/source/sdk_help/extend_editor/plugin_extensions/imports.md

 }
 ~~~

-Basically it is a json file that specifies how a specific piece of Json should be interpreted and edited.
-The Stingray property editor uses `.type` file to populates itself automatically and to edit a json data model:
+Basically, this is an SJSON file that specifies how a specific piece of data should be interpreted and edited.
+The Stingray property editor uses the `.type` file to populate itself automatically and to edit a JSON data model:

 ![font_importer_dialog](../../images/font_importer_dialog.png)

-The complete syntax of a type file can be found here: ~{ The Stingray Type System }~.
+For more information about `.type` files, see ~{ The Stingray Type System }~.
+For more about how your type can control what is shown in the property editor, see the ~{ Built-in metadata properties }~.